yegor256/huawei.cls/README.md

+Disclaimer: This is **NOT** a product of Huawei Technologies Co., Ltd.
+This package is created in order to help some people working with Huawei or inside Huawei to render some documents in LaTeX format.
+You are welcome to use it at your own risk.

 You can use this [`huawei.cls`](huawei.cls) LaTeX style just by copying it to some local directory and then mentioning it in the preamble of all your documents (on my laptop it's called `/code/huawei.cls`):